Arizona Car Accident Lawyer

 What to Do After an Arizona Car Accident

-2. Seek Immediate Medical Attention: Your health is paramount.
-If you or anyone involved in the accident has injuries, seek medical attention promptly.
-Go to the ER or urgent care and tell the doctor about every symptom, even the small ones.
-These early medical records help connect your injuries directly to the crash.
+2. Get medical care right away.
+Go to the ER or urgent care and report every symptom, even minor ones.
+Early medical records help link your injuries directly to the crash.

 At Esquire Law, we deal with Arizona car crash cases every day.
 We know what evidence matters, how insurance companies think, and what it takes to get full compensation for your injuries, time off work, and pain.